 To transform a visitor into a lead we need to create a connection, to do this we use forms.
 And when it comes to forms, the simpler the better.

-A landing page is a web page which exists solely to capture a potential customers’ details.
+A landing page is a web page that exists solely to capture potential customers’ details.
 They are optimised to do this as effectively and efficiently as possible.
 It’s where the ‘calls to actions’ land.
 There’s much less clutter and you wouldn’t expect to find the conventional website elements.

 Keeping track of leads

 Once you have your valuable contacts it’s important to maintain a relationship with them.
 This is how you go about delighting your potential and current customers.
 A customer relationship management system is a streamlined and effective way of management.
 Find out more here.

 Everybody is now a potential ambassador for your brand.
 With social media, we can share our thoughts in minutes.
 A relationship between customer and brand should continue long after the sale takes place.

 By continuously nurturing your leads beyond the purchase stage they continue to think about you, putting your products forward to friends, family and sharing their positive experiences online.

 By keeping your buyer personas in mind and developing content to appeal to them you keep your brand’s name fresh in the minds of your intended audience.